openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 token is immediately invalidated, regardless of its `expires_at` attribute.
 An additional `X-Auth-Token` is not required.

-### Catalog
+### Authentication Specific Routes

 The key use cases we need to cover:

-- CRUD for regions, services and endpoints
+- Fetching a service catalog based upon the current authorization.
-- Retrieving an endpoint URL by service, region, and interface
+- Retrieve available scoping targets based upon the current authorization.

-#### Get service catalog: `GET /catalog`
+#### Get service catalog: `GET /auth/catalog`

 Relationship: `http://docs.openstack.org/api/openstack-identity/3/rel/catalog`